I. General Provisions

 - Regular and Occasional Vendor/Contractor Parking: Vendors and contractors who come to a campus or facility on a regular basis or will be on a campus/and or facility on a daily basis for a set period of time will be required to purchase permits.
-These individuals should have the department overseeing the contractor/and or vendor contact the Cashier Manager to arrange payment for parking.
-Vendors and contractors will be issued vouchers to be redeemed at the cashier office for their permits.
-Contractors and vendors who do not display an ACC parking permit will be subject to citation.
+These individuals should have the department overseeing the contractor/and or vendor call Campus Planning & Operations at 512-223-7618 to arrange payment for parking.

 D. Parking for Persons with a Disability

 All operators with a disability must purchase and properly display a valid ACC parking permit in addition to their valid disabled placard.
 ACC will follow the State law regarding parking for persons with a disability.
 Students, faculty and staff who have qualified and obtained a disabled license plate or placard from the County Tax Assessor's Office will be issued a regular parking permit.
 Operators with a disability may park in any disability designated space provided their vehicle displays a valid disabled license plate issued by the State of Texas or their disabled placard is properly displayed in their vehicle and clearly visible from the outside.

 Exception: Disabled military veterans who provide documentation of current "disabled veteran" vehicle registration will be exempt from paying Austin Community College parking fees for one motorcycle parking permit and one other vehicle permit.